 Did I ask for proof?
 I said that I reproduced a difference in behavior.

-#11 Updated by rancourttommylee almost 3 years ago
+#11 Updated by rancourttommylee about 3 years ago

 the link with the proof https://mega.nz/#!xg4xTBAZ!IGzuyz9GYvp2oq4U_hbqklvEihimBes489zoi8rx_Pg

-#12 Updated by hk.konpie almost 3 years ago
+#12 Updated by hk.konpie about 3 years ago

 Please someone test this patch.
 Probably this issue will be improved.